-But who has a comal?
-And, for the record, when you look at a tlayuda, it kinda resembles a pizza, no?
-Just swap a tortilla for pizza dough, refried beans for tomato sauce, Mexican cheese for Italian, and sprinkle on some fresh, uncooked toppings.
-La Gloria's tlayuda was totally traditional and did everything right but it just wasn't that exciting to me.
-So, having first tried it in TexMex country, I decided to mix it up CalMex style and make a Mexican pizza that's individual-sized, lightened, and summer-ified.
-At best this is barely reminiscent of a traditional tlayuda but after trying it, I think you'll agree that categorization is overrated.
+But, for the record, when you look at a tlayuda, it kinda resembles a pizza, no?
+La Gloria's tlayuda was good but I decided to mix it up CalMex style and make a Mexican pizza that's individual-sized, lightened, and summer-ified.
+At best this is barely reminiscent of a traditional tlayuda -- except that it is a toasted tortilla topped with toppings -- but it is delicious.

 trimmed, seeded, and roughly chopped